jahnueldorelus/gordon-360-mobile-application/README.md

      - Install Moment (Used for Date) using any of the following commands.
        - `npm i moment`
        - `yarn add moment`
+     - Install React Error Boundary using any of the following commands.
+       - `npm i react-error-boundary`
+       - `yarn add react-error-boundary`
+     - Install React Native Exception Handler using any of the following commands.
+       - `npm i react-native-exception-handler`
+       - `yarn add react-native-exception-handler`
      - Install Expo Linear Gradient using the following command.
        - `expo install expo-linear-gradient`
      - Install NetInfo using the following command.